 - cinnamon and monk fruit sugar or coconut sugar

 This easy popcorn recipe is healthy, crunchy, great for snacks or turned into these popcorn marshmallow treats🙂

 Do you have a family tradition that you look forward too?
 Ours is Friday night pizza night followed by a family game and Saturday popcorn movie night!

 - 1 cup popcorn kernels

-- Himalayan salt
+- pink salt

-- coconut oil cooking spray (optional)
+- coconut oil cooking spray optional

-- Add 1 cup of fresh kernels to the oil and cover.
+- Add 1 cup of fresh kernels to the oil spreading evenly on the bottom of the pot and cover with the lid.
 Then add your pot back to the heat and cook on high for about 2-3 minutes for the kernels to pop.
-As soon as the kernels start to slow down popping turn the heat off and let them set to keep popping.
+As soon as the kernels start to slow down popping (about 2-3 minutes) turn the heat off and let them set to keep popping.
 Check it to make sure it does not start to burn.
-Add cooking spray to help the salt stick (optional to add cooking spray) and sprinkle salt to taste.
+The popcorn is finished when you no longer hear the kernels popping.